 The best part is, no DIY skills are needed.
 Put hooks on your wall, add your wall organizer of choice, then fill it with those small items that tend to have no set place to live in your tiny abode.

 If a small bedroom teaches you anything, it’s that you can do so much with very little.
-It is important to first de-clutter.
+Implementing these storage ideas in your small bedroom will create more space and openess within your room.
+These ideas are also great if you are on a budget.
+But, it is important to first de-clutter.
 From there you can then start thinking about where your new storage solutions can go to maximize your space.
 You’ll be amazed at how much more room you have in your newly planned bedroom.